GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I_ex2.md

 Some space has been left in the bottom-right corner for an overview map
 ```

 What can we learn from this map?
-We can clearly identify areas that are harder to reach and where the travel time to a hospital is much longer than in the populated regions in southern Ghana.
+We can clearly identify areas that are harder to reach and where the travel time to a hospital is much longer than in the populated regions in the south of Ghana.

 ---